DaJoNel/wpda/README.md

 4. Run the installation script.
     *(You will be prompted for administrator credentials.)*
     `./install.sh`

-5. Build the WPDA Client application.
+## Build Instructions

+These instructions are to build the WPDA client application.
+NOTE: The initial build is performed during installation.

 `cd /var/www/wpda-client/`
 `ember build -o /var/www/wpda-server/static/ember/`
 *Or, if using Watchman to watch the directory for changes and automatically build.*
 `ember build --watch -o /var/www/wpda-server/static/ember/`

 ## Usage Instructions